ibrahim-s/ChatterKiller/addon/doc/en/readme.md

 With those programs you'll try to go to the previous or next object if you're already at the end of the sibblings and NVDA just goes quiet without saying a word.
 Properly optimized programs Won't Do that behavior;
 They will offer speedy object navigation especially on the Ultimate Performance power plan!
-AnyWho I hope youhave a YabbaDabbaDoo time with the addon.
+AnyWho I hope you have a YabbaDabbaDoo time with the addon.
 Best wishes;
 Jason A. BratcherImCoocoo@GMail.Com
 @BlindHedgehogStew@DragonsCave.Space